Willen

 Willen is a district of Milton Keynes, England and is also one of the ancient villages of Buckinghamshire to have been included in the designated area of the New City in 1967.
-At the 2011 Census the population of the district was included in the civil parish of Campbell Park.
 The original village is now a small but important part of the larger district that contains it and to which it gives its name.
+It is in the civil parish of Campbell Park.

 History

 The village was first recorded as Wilinges (12th century) and later as Wylie, Wilies (13th century); Wilne, Wylyene (14th century); and Wyllyen, Wyllyn (15th century).
 Willen is not recorded by name in the Domesday Survey, but it can be identified with the 4 hides 1 virgate assessed under Caldecote, part of the neighbouring parish of Moulsoe, and held under the Count of Mortain by Alvered.
 The name Willen is probably from Anglo-Saxon or Old English meaning (at the) 'willows', the adjacent River Ouzel meanders through land ideal for willows.
-The Willen civil parish was merged with Great and Little Woolstone to become "Woolstone-cum-Willen" in 1934.
-It is now part of the parish of Campbell Park.
+In 1931 the civil parish had a population of 57.
+On 1 April 1934 the parish was abolished and merged with Great and Little Woolstone to form "Woolstone cum Willen".

 Environment and amenities

 Religious

-The parish church (1680), was designed by the architect and physicist Robert Hooke and is a classic of the early English Baroque period.
+The parish church of St Mary Magdalene (1680), designed by the architect and physicist Robert Hooke, is a classic of the early English Baroque period and is listed at Grade I.

-Further around the lake, there is a Buddhist Temple/monastery and a large stupa, the Milton Keynes Peace Pagoda built in 1980 by the monks and nuns of the Nipponzan-Myōhōji.
+Further around the lake, there is a Buddhist temple and monastery, together with a large stupa, the Milton Keynes Peace Pagoda built in 1980 by the monks and nuns of the Nipponzan-Myōhōji.
 It was the first to be built in the western hemisphere.
 There is a grass labyrinth nearby.

 St Michael's Priory is small Benedictine house in the village.